Learnable latent embeddings for joint behavioral and neural analysis: Methods

 \subsubsection{Rat Hippocampus Dataset}

-We used the dataset presented in Grosmark et al.~\cite{grosmark2016diversity}.
+We used the dataset presented in \citet{grosmark2016diversity}.
 In brief, bilaterally implanted silicon-probes recorded multi-cellular electrophysiological data from the CA1 hippocampus areas from each of four male Long-Evans rats.
 During a given session, each rat independently ran on a 1.6 meter long linear track, where they were rewarded with water at each end of the track.
 The numbers of recorded putative pyramidal neurons for each rat ranged between 48 to 120.
 Here, we processed the data as in \cite{zhou2020learning}.
 Specifically, the spikes were binned into 25ms time windows.
 The position and running direction (left or right) of the rat was encoded into a 3D vector, which consisted of the continuous position value and two binary values indicating right or left direction.
 Recordings from each rat was parsed into trials (a round trip from one end of the track as a trial) and then split into a train, validation, and test set with a k=3 nested cross-validation scheme for the decoding task.
-The dataset is available from \url{https://crcns.org/data-sets/hc/hc-11/about-hc-11} and we used the preprocessing script from \url{https://github.com/zhd96/pi-vae/blob/main/code/rat_preprocess_data.py}.